ziminji/objective-c-sql-query-builder/README.md

 # Objective-C SQL Query Builder

-This repository contains three sets of Objective-C based classes that handle an SQLite database.
+This project is made up of four folders: three of the folders contain Objective-C classes that handle an SQLite database and one folder contains the API.
 The DAO folder contains an SQLite wrapper class that easily manages the database connection.
-The SQL folder contains a collection of SQL builder classes that can be used to construct well-formed SQL statements for SQLite via a plethora of convenience methods similar to those found in LINQ.
+The SQL folder contains a collection of SQL builder classes that can be used to construct well-formed SQL statements for SQLite via a plethora of convenient methods similar to those found in LINQ.
 And, the ORM folder contains a set of classes that can control and manipulate data within an SQLite database via the Data Mapper and Active Record design patterns.

 All classes are designed to be used in iPhone/iOS applications.